Sean-Der/fail2rest/README.md

 fail2rest will eventually be used as a backend to a small web app to make fail2ban administration and reporting easier.

+##Running
+  * fail2rest is written in Go, you will need the Go distribution
+  * Install the necessary libraries `make libs`
+  * Run fail2rest `make run`

+##Configuration
+fail2rest has two options that be configured via config.json
+  * **Fail2banSocket** - The path to the fail2ban socket, can usually be found via `grep socket /etc/fail2ban/fail2ban.conf` you also have to run fail2rest as a user who has permissions to use this socket
+  * **Addr** - The address that fail2rest is served upon, it is usually best so serve to the loopback, and then allow access via nginx see an example config in the [fail2web](https://github.com/Sean-Der/fail2web) repository

 ##Contributing
 Every PR will be merged!
 Feel free to open up PRs that aren't fully done, I will do